-- ♣ At St Helen's, our Midday Assistants regularly take part in positive behaviour training.
-We value the part they play in the life of the school especially the positive reward systems which they have introduced: raffle tickets, Good manners scroll of honour and positive play superstars. - ♣ The Midday Assistants are responsible for behaviour throughout the lunchtime but backup from the Senior Leadership Team is always available. - Any issues are verbally reported to the class teachers and they will follow up these issues as appropriate. - ♣ The playground code was originally written by the pupils of our school and is reviewed and adapted at the beginning of each academic year by the pupils.
-All staff are consulted - all stakeholders have agreed on the following code:
+- → At St Helen's, our Midday Assistants regularly take part in positive behaviour training.
+We value the part they play in the life of the school especially the positive reward systems which they have introduced: raffle tickets and positive play superstars. - ♣ The Midday Assistants are responsible for behaviour throughout the lunchtime but backup from the Senior Leadership Team is always available. - Any issues are verbally reported to the class teachers and they will follow up these issues as appropriate. - ♣ The playground code was originally written by the pupils of our school and is reviewed and adapted at the beginning of each academic year by the pupils.
+Staff are also consulted - all stakeholders have agreed on the following code:

-ST.HELEN'S PLAYGROUND CODE
+ST. HELEN'S CATHOLIC PRIMARY SCHOOL'S PLAYGROUND CODE 2018

-- We will involve other people when they are on their own. - We will help anyone who is hurt or upset. - We will speak to everyone in a polite way. - We will do what the dinner ladies ask us to do and offer help to them if needed. - We will look after the play equipment and help to tidy up.
+- We will involve other people when they are on their own. - We will help anyone who is hurt or upset. - We will speak to everyone in a polite way. - We will do what the Midday Assistants ask us to do and will offer help when needed. - We will look after the play equipment and help to put it away. - When disagreements occur, we will try and sort them out or get the help of an adult. - We will not hurt anyone with physical violence or unkind words. - When a new child or adult joins our school, we will welcome them onto the playground and make sure that they feel involved. - We will only go where we are supposed to be in order that the adults can keep us safe.